EvolvingLMMs-Lab/lean-runner/docs/server/source.md

-# 🚀 Install Lean Server from Source
+# 🚀 Build Lean Server from Source

 This guide walks you through setting up the Lean Server from source code, providing a high-performance REST API for executing and verifying Lean 4 mathematical proofs.